djellemah/irtoy-hexbug-spider/README.md

 [2] pry(#<Hexbug>):1> forward 3

-\# your spider should now take 3 'steps' forward
+\# your irtoy lights will flash (you'll only see one), and your spider should now take 3 'steps' forward.

 ## TODO